-What we must understand first, at a deeper level, is the character and attributes of God, the creator of all that exists.
-God is holy, which has many meanings: he is good, sinless, pure, all knowing, ever-present, all powerful, a divine Spirit, and the very essence of what is true love.
+At a deeper level of understanding the atonement, we should think about the character and attributes of God first; the creator of all that exists.
+God is holy, which has a richness of meaning: He is good, sinless, pure, all knowing, ever-present, all powerful, a divine Spirit, and the very essence of what is love.
 This is not a complete list of who God is; we will never have an exhaustive knowledge of Him since He is infinite.
-What we do know, we have learned from the Bible, theologians, and personal experience.
+What we do know, we have learned from the Bible, theologians, creation and personal experience.
 God is perfection defined.

-Since God is holy, sin must be punished because justice is a mode of holiness.
-True holiness includes justice; that sense of right and wrong we all have inside us, put there by our Creator.
-If we have this sense, how much more does God have it?
-God sets the moral laws to live by, and He must follow through with justice.
+God is so holy—much more than we can fathom.
+Many have lost sight of that today.
+But because of God’s holiness, sin must be punished since justice is a mode of holiness.
+True holiness includes justice; that innate sense of right and wrong we all have inside us, put there by our Creator.
+If we have this sense, how much more does God have that sense of justice?
+He sets the moral laws to live by, and thus, He must follow through with justice.

-This holy justice is what has been called “Retributive Justice,” a term often used in a court room.
+This holy justice was paid for in the person of Jesus Christ, and is what has been called, “Retributive Justice.”
+This term often used in a court room.
 Some define this as “let the punishment fit the crime.”
-This theory of justice considers punishment, if proportionate, to the be the best response to the crime.
+This theory of justice considers punishment, if proportionate, as the best response to crime.
 When an offender breaks the law, justice requires that they forfeit something in return.
-It is not a form of vengeance.
+It is not the same thing as vengeance.
 Unlike revenge, retribution is directed only at the wrongs, and it involves no pleasure of the suffering of others.¹

-People who choose Him freely are somehow made innocent by Jesus’ blood.
-This is a mystery, and theologians wrestle with how precisely this occurs in the spiritual realm.
-The Bible does gives us a hint how this could happen, as stated in Titus 3:6, “…by the washing of regeneration and renewal of the Holy Spirit, whom he poured out on us richly through Jesus Christ our Savior.”
+People who accept Christ as their Savior, and become born again, are forgiven through Jesus’ innocent blood.
+How precisely this occurs in the spiritual realm is a bit of a mystery, but the Bible does gives us a hint how this could happen: “…by the washing of regeneration and renewal of the Holy Spirit, whom he poured out on us richly through Jesus Christ our Savior.”
+(Titus 3:6.)